San Francisco, California 94121

 Weddings often begin with a ceremony on the Balustrade Lawn, a promontory where couples exchange vows against a breathtaking panorama of the Golden Gate Bridge, the Marin Headlands, and the Pacific Ocean.
 Or, if palatial is your preference, get married in the regal Court of Honor.
 Sunrise to sunset, the light is forever changing in this expansive piazza with its soaring wraparound colonnade.
 August Rodin's famous sculpture, The Thinker, sits alone at the entrance, animating the space with its dynamic form.

 Downstairs on the Terrace Level other interesting choices await.
 How about a cocktail reception amid the treasures in the dramatic Hall of Antiquities?
-Guests can meet and mingle surrounded by pottery, sculpture, glass vessels and metalwork created by early artists from Greece, Rome, Egypt and the Ancient Near East.
+Guests can meet and mingle surrounded by pottery, sculpture, glass vessels, and metalwork fashioned by early artists from Greece, Rome, Egypt and the Ancient Near East.
 There's room for a large bar, and waiters can serve up champagne and passed hors d'oeuvres here before celebrants step into the adjoining Legion Café to dine.

 The Legion Café, with its abundant windows and glass doors, and art-accented walls is an inviting environment for any affair.
 You can use the whole room or just a section of it for a more intimate atmosphere.
 Doors open onto the herb-scented Café Terrace.
 Attractive brickwork grounds the airy space, an elegant stone balustrade frames it, and silvery olive trees create a natural canopy.
-It feels so removed from the stresses and pressures of everyday life, you might well imagine that you've been spirited away to Paris’s Luxembourg Gardens or some other leafy paradise.
+It feels so removed from the stresses and pressures of everyday life, you might well imagine that you've been spirited away to Paris' Luxembourg Gardens or some other leafy paradise.

 The Legion of Honor houses some of the most beautiful art in the world, which elevates every event that's held here.
-No matter what your occasion—wedding, corporate gala or private party—it will unfold brilliantly in this exquisite Beaux-Arts setting.
+No matter what your occasion—wedding, corporate gala, or private party—it will unfold brilliantly in this exquisite Beaux Arts setting.

-Max.
-Seated Indoors: 300
+- Max.
+Seated Indoors: 70

 - Max.
-Seated Outdoors: 275
+Seated Outdoors: 350

 - Max.
-Seated Indoors: 220
+Seated Indoors: 200

 - Max.
 Seated Outdoors: 500

-Max.
-Standing Indoors: 650
+- Max.
+Standing/Cocktails Indoors: 650